Honoring and Celebrating Life

-Music, poetry and prayer are also components of the service.
+Music, poetry and prayer are common components of the service.

 Following our services, we generally have receptions in our social hall.
 There is no charge for the minister or for building use when the deceased, their spouse, or parent was or is an active member of the congregation.

-Our ministers are often available to officiate memorials for non members.
-Please call the congregation office to inquire as to their availability, and the fees for the minister and for renting the sanctuary and social hall.
+Our ministers are often available to officiate memorials for non-members.
+Please contact the congregation office to inquire as to their availability, and the fees for the minister and for renting the sanctuary and social hall.